Jaybee18/neural_network/README.md

 It gives predictions like this: nn.predict( [ inputForFirstNeuronInInputLayer, inputForSecondNeuronInInputLayer, ... ] )
 which returns a list of outputs containing the output for every output neuron

-Bugs:
-Currently the network can not be initialized without hidden layers